karmaniverous/blog/collections/_entity-manager/02-evolving-a-nosql-db-schema.md

 | `userId`             | `string` | Unique id of User. _This value never changes!_                                                   |
 | `updated`            | `number` | Timestamp of last record update.                                                                 |

 `firstNameCanonical` and `lastNameCanonical` are provided to support searching for Users by name.
-Canonicalizing a name converts it to a consisten case and removes diacritics and non-word characters.
+Canonicalizing a name converts it to a consistent case and removes diacritical marks and non-word characters.
 So _Gómez-Juárez-Álvarez_ becomes _gomezjuarezalvarez_.

 **_Why doesn't Entity Manager perform canonicalization internally?_** All **Entity Manager** data transformations are _reversible_ to support safe data migration.
 Canonicalization throws away data, so your application should perform any canonicalization _before_ sending data to **Entity Manager**.
 {: .notice--info}